bplab/blueprintlab/_posts/2019-02-23-McLaren-Press-Release.md

 *(Quote about technology and working with BluePrintLAB) ex: We chose to work with BluePrintLAB because they are front-runners in face scanning and AR which matches the McLaren pioneering spirit.*

-L’AMY will be demonstrating an early version of (name of app) at the 2019 MIDO Eyewear Show in Milan February 23-25, 2019.
+L’AMY will be demonstrating an early version of McLaren Eyewear at the 2019 MIDO Eyewear Show in Milan February 23-25, 2019.
 Roll out of the app to select opticians will begin in late March of 2019.

 *(Hyperlinks - homepage, product page, etc.)*